 Scientists have known for years that alcohol consumption increases a woman’s risk of breast cancer.
 Health professionals recommend that all women limit any alcohol to one drink per day, or less, as the risk increases dramatically after that.
 However, this is the first study which links risk of breast cancer to younger women who drink.

 This research determined that females who average one drink per day between their first period and their first full-term pregnancy, increase their risk of breast cancer by 11 percent.
 Researchers also noted that for every drink consumed daily, a young woman’s risk of proliferative benign breast disease increases by 15 percent.
 Although this is a noncancerous condition, its presence increases breast cancer risk by as much as 500 percent, according to study first-author Ying Liu, MD, PhD, a Washington University School of Medicine instructor in the Division of Public Health Sciences.
-In addition, researchers determined that the more women the women studied drank, the more their risk increased.
+In addition, researchers determined that the more the women studied drank, the more their risk increased.

 What Is A Drink?